open-telemetry/opentelemetry.io/content/en/docs/collector/howto-receiver-trace.md

 As you can see there is an info log line for the `tailtracer` receiver which means the component is responding correctly to the `Shutdown()` event.
-In the next section you will learn more about the OTel Trace data model so the `tailtracer` receiver can finally generate traces!
+In the next section you will learn more about the OpenTelemetry Trace data model so the `tailtracer` receiver can finally generate traces!

 ## The Collector's Trace Data Model

-You might be familiar with OTel traces by using the SDKs and instrumenting an application so you can see and evaluate your traces within a distributed tracing backend like Jaeger.
+You might be familiar with OpenTelemetry traces by using the SDKs and instrumenting an application so you can see and evaluate your traces within a distributed tracing backend like Jaeger.

 Here is what a trace looks like in Jaeger: